-The City recently completed the Downtown Exploratory Committee initiative which identified a series of recommendations that should be undertaken by the City independently to enhance the vibrancy of the downtown and attract businesses to the vacant and available spaces.
+The City continues to utilize the the Downtown Exploratory Committee recommendations to enhance the vibrancy of the downtown and attract businesses to the vacant and available spaces.
 The recommendation including enhancing the streetscape by improving signage and banners, adding more landscaping and adding more amenities, including benches and bike racks.
+The City also uses the recently adopted 2040 Comprehensive Plan that identifies needs and oportunities to support urban agriculture, public spaces and transportation initiatives.